Our Advice Sheets

-Before you move pigs onto your land, you must obtain a county parish holding (CPH) number.
+Before you move pigs on to your land, you must obtain a county parish holding (CPH) number.
 This is an individual identification number for the land and buildings where your pigs will be kept.
-To apply for a CPH number, contact the Rural Payments Agency on 0845 603 7777.
+To apply for a CPH number, contact the Rural Payments Agency on 0345 603 7777.

 When you have your CPH number you will need to obtain a movement licence so you can legally move your pig.
 In order to obtain a movement licence you have a number of options:

-- register for eAML2 by going to the BPEX website.
+1) Register for eAML2 by going to the BPEX website.
 You can then set up movements online and print the requisite number of haulier summary / movement documents.
-The eAML2 also incorporates the food chain information (FCI) that is required when moving pigs to slaughter
+The eAML2 also incorporates the food chain information (FCI) that is required when moving pigs to slaughter.

-- if you do not have internet access then you still need an electronic eAML2 and you will be able to get one over the telephone by ringing the eAML2 helpline on 0844 335 8400.
-In this case the documents will be posted to you and you cannot move any pigs until the documents have been received
+2) If you do not have internet access then you still need an electronic eAML2 and you will be able to get one over the telephone by ringing the eAML2 helpline on 0844 335 8400.
+In this case the documents will be posted to you and you cannot move any pigs until the documents have been received.

-- pig movements to a market (or collection centre) ONLY do not need to be pre-notified.
+3) Pig movements to a market / collection centre only do not need to be pre-notified.
 You may complete a written paper copy of the haulier summary.
-You can only move animals to market in this way if the market (or collection centre) agrees to complete the movement electronically for both the move from the farm and confirmation of the arrival at the market - on the day of arrival of the pigs.
-You must ensure the market can facilitate this option before moving the animals and must receive and retain confirmation from the market when it has done so in the form of a completed eAML2
+You can only move animals to market in this way if the market (or collection centre) agrees to complete the movement electronically for both the move from the farm and confirmation of the arrival at the market, on the day of arrival of the pigs.
+You must ensure the market can facilitate this option before moving the animals and must receive and retain confirmation from the market when it has done so in the form of a completed eAML2.

-You must then - within one month of getting your pigs or taking over a premises that already has pigs - register with Defra as a pig keeper, which will issue you with a herd number.
+You must then - within one month of getting your pigs or taking over a premises that already has pigs - register with APHA (Animal and Plant Health Agency - formerly the Animal Health and Veterinary Laboratories Agency) as a pig keeper, which will issue you with a herd number.
 You will be asked for your CPH number as a reference and will then be issued with a Defra herdmark, which is a quick and effective method for identifying premises from which pigs have moved.

-Note - This registration, with Defra, is a legal requirement for disease control purposes and is not related to registration with any breed/pedigree societies.
+Note: The registration with APHA is a legal requirement for disease control purposes and is not related to registration with any breed / pedigree societies.

 All pig owners must keep records of the animals moving on to or off their premises.
 This information, known as a holding movement record, can be kept in written or electronic form.
 The holding movement record is required by law to hold specified information: